 Contributed By Campos Ferreira, Sá Carneiro – CS Associados

-The latter part of 2019 continued to show intense M&A activity, with a key role being played by private equity firms, both international and domestic, which are by now present in the vast majority of M&A transactions.
+Throughout 2020, private equity firms continued to play a key role in M&A, both international and domestic, which have been and are expected to continue to be present in the vast majority of M&A transactions.

-Transactions on non-core businesses and involving carve-outs also continued to be a trend, alongside the widespread use of W&I insurance following the international trend in the market for a few years now.
+Transactions on non-core businesses and involving carve-outs also continued to be a trend, alongside the widespread use of W&I insurance following the international trend in the market.